SBZed/React-Tutorial/Readme.md

 ### 3.5.
 Pros and Cons:

--   **Pros**: It's really good if we wan to just render out information.
+-   **Pros**: It's really good if we want to just render out information.
--   **Cons**: If we can to change data in context, problem is every time we update the code in our useContext, all components are going to re-render.
+-   **Cons**: If we can change data in context, the problem is every time we update the code in our useContext, all components are going to re-render.

 #### 4. Redux - State management tool

 -   `redux`: actual state management package.
--   `react redux`: gives us ability to connect react and redux.
+-   `react redux`: gives us the ability to connect react and redux.

 ### 4.1.
 Theory

 -   There are 4 things we need to understand:
-    1.  `STORE`: It's globalized state. basically all state data exist in isolated object called "STORE".
+    1.  `STORE`: It's a globalized state.
+All state data exist in the isolated object called "STORE".
-    2.  `ACTION`: It describes what you want to do with store.
+    2.  `ACTION`: It describes what you want to do with the store.
-    3.  `REDUCER`: describes how your action transform the state into next state.
-Basically on call of certain action, reducer check which action get called and according to that it modifiy state
+    3.  `REDUCER`: describes how your action transforms the state into the next state.
+Basically, on the call of a certain action, the reducer check which action gets called and according to that it modifies the state
     4.  `DISPATCH`: here we execute our actions.
 "Like dispatch 'specificAction' to 'specificReducer'"

 ### 4.2.
 How to Proceed with `redux` library

--   step 1. create action, it is basically funtion that return object.
+-   step 1. create action, it is a function that returns an object.

 ```js
 const increment = () => {